The Gift of Giving: Preparing for Christmas

 I never did believe in Santa Claus.
 My parents rejected the materialism that is so often peddled in the name of Christmas and kept the holiday pretty low key.
 I’ve always been grateful for this lesson, and rather cynical about those wild eyed Christmas fanatics running amok in the malls.

 Since the thought of receiving gifts from a fat, bearded stranger seemed bizarre rather than festive to me, I did not know how to react to my new in-laws, who take the role very seriously.
 This different style has been quite an adjustment to my practical, thrifty little heart.
 Yet, they have taught me so much.
 I have learned that the great joy of Christmas is not only the wonder of nativity, but the opportunity to practice generosity.
+After all, what other act is closer to the Father heart of God, than the act of giving?

 The Christ child we celebrate on Christmas eventually grew up, and when He did, He had much to say about generosity.
 In fact, Jesus spoke more about how we are to approach money and possessions than He did about any other topic.
 While His messages occasionally addressed prudence and responsible management, above all He extolled the virtue of giving.
 He told us to give generously; not grudgingly, but cheerfully.